 - When the mustard seeds splutter, add the red chilies and curry leaves, fry for a few seconds.
 Now the seasoning for the sambar is ready.

-Hope you found this post on moong dal sambar or pasi paruppu sambar for rice, dosa and idli helpful!
+Hope you found this post on moong dal sambar for recipe or pasi paruppu sambar for rice, dosa and idli helpful!